marcodsn/academic-chains/README.md

 ## Usage and Evaluation

-### Available Scripts
+### Main available Scripts

-- `scripts/download_metadata.py`: Download ArXiv paper metadata
-- `scripts/generate_dataset_gemini.py`: Generate dataset using Google's Gemini models
-- `scripts/generate_dataset_togetherai.py`: Generate dataset using Together AI models
+- `scripts/data_generation/curator_*.py`: Generate dataset
-- `scripts/upload_dataset.py`: Upload the processed dataset to HuggingFace (currently upload is disabled, the script only generates the splits)
+- `scripts/upload_to_hf.py`: Upload the processed dataset to HuggingFace (currently upload is disabled, the script only generates the splits)
-- `scripts/curator/generate*.py`: Generation scripts with Curator
-- `train_test/train.py`: Fine-tune a model on the dataset
+- `scripts/train/train.py`: Fine-tune a model on the dataset

 ## Limitations and Biases